gurpreetz/gurpreetz.github.io/experience.md

 ##### (Mist Systems acquired by Juniper Networks)
 ###### Dec 2021 – Present
 _Software Engineering Sr Manager, AP Firmware_
-* Manage a global team of 5 engineers to design and implement:
+* Manage a global team of 7 engineers to design and implement:
   * Wired Synthetic Testing on a network
   * Mesh and Client Bridge on all Access Points
   * Local distribution of 11r keys to allow for faster and seamless roaming
   * Cloud based power tables to better handle regulatory changes of wireless networks
+* Oversee bring up of the ([AP34](https://www.juniper.net/us/en/products/access-points/ap34-access-point.html))
 * Lead a multi-company collaboration to introduce support for Electronic Shelf Labels (ESL) on the Mist Platform
 * Leverage FIPS experiences to build a FedRAMP compliant Upgrade Service and EndPoint Terminator
 * Liasion between the AP Firmware team and the Hardware, Cloud, Data Science, and Location Teams which results in